AppDaemon/appdaemon/docs/APPGUIDE.rst

 Events and MQTT
 ~~~~~~~~~~~~~~~

-The MQTT plugin uses events as itsd primary (and only interface) to MQTT.
+The MQTT plugin uses events as its primary (and only interface) to MQTT.
 The model is fairly simple - every time an MQTT message is received, and event of type ``MQTT_MESSAGE`` is fired.
-APps are able to subscribe to this event and process it appropriately.
+Apps are able to subscribe to this event and process it appropriately.

 Events and Home Assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We have already seen how state changes can be propagated to AppDaemon via the HASS plugin - a state change however is merely an example of an event within Home Assistant.
 There are several other event types, among them
 are:

 -  ``homeassistant_start``